 Thanks to the wide range of options for support, service, and resources, VPS boasts a much wider range of prices than you’ll see at the shared hosting or dedicated server levels.
 Depending on your needs, you can spend anywhere from $5 to $25 per month to start.

-Our mental benchmark for high-quality, affordable Windows VPS server hosting costs hovers around $20 or less per month.
+My mental benchmark for high-quality, affordable Windows VPS server hosting costs hovers around $20 or less per month.

 4. How Do I Choose the Best VPS Hosting Provider?

-1. Resources: We recommend starting with at least 2GB RAM and 2 vCPU for a meaningful step up from shared hosting plans to optimize performance speeds under the same level of web traffic.
+1. Resources: I recommend starting with at least 2GB RAM and 2 vCPU for a meaningful step up from shared hosting plans to optimize performance speeds under the same level of web traffic.
 Although cheaper, the services with just 1GB RAM and 1 vCPU are better suited for proof-of-concept testing and developer sandboxes.

-2. Features: Once you scout the pricing on virtual hardware configurations, check out factors such as datacenter engineering, customer support, guaranteed uptime, and security.
+2. Features: Once you scout the pricing on virtual hardware configurations, check out factors such as data center engineering, customer support, guaranteed uptime, and security.
 Which versions of the Windows OS are supported?
 How many dedicated IP addresses will you get?

 3. Management portal: You won’t be able to run cPanel on Windows VPS, but many companies offer Plesk or an in-house solution as a free alternative.
 Be sure to check which web panels you can choose from.